 - In order to ensure ePHI is adequately protected, you must employ IT specialists/ administrators or a HIPAA compliant email hosting provider to properly configure the services.

-- Assuming proper configuration, Google permits storage of ePHI on the following core services: Gmail, Google Drive, Google Calendar, Google Sites, and Google, Apps Vault.
+- Assuming proper configuration, Google permits storage of ePHI on the following core services: Gmail, Google Drive (Docs, Sheets, Slides, and Forms), Google Calendar, Hangouts (Chat feature only), Hangouts Meet, Keep, Sites, and Google Vault.

 - Customers are solely responsible for determining if they require a BAA or any other data protection terms in place with a third party before sharing PHI with the third party using Google Apps HIPAA services or applications that integrate with them.